 Three days after the Executive Order was signed (surely before he knew that his April request had been acted upon), Palmer wrote to the Commissioner of Indian Affairs that it was futile to attempt a permanent reservation at Table Rock.
 He stated that the miners and settlers would never allow the tribes to live peacefully in the area.
 He recommended that its abandonment at once was the wiser course, and that plans should be made to remove those tribes also to the Coast Reservation.

 This is the short version of the story of how our original reservation came to be established.
-The next page will focus on removal to the reservation, and the establishment of Siletz Agency.
+I hope it has piqued your curiosity to learn more.
+Next month’s article will focus on removal to the reservation, and the establishment of Siletz Agency.